How can I use ad hoc assessments?

 The final step is to review your settings.
 If you need to change anything, just click Back.
 If you're happy with everything, click Complete setup.

-Step 3 - Add the assessment to your Assessment Policy
+Step 3 - Add the assessment to your Annual Policy

-To add the assessment to the current year, go to Students > Assessments > Assessment Policy > Manage Assessments and click the Add assessment to year policy button.
+To add the assessment to the current year, go to Students > Assessments > Annual Policy > Manage Assessments and click the Add assessment to year policy button.

 You can then select an Assessment type, and select which assessments to add to your policy.
 Then click Next.